elimc/em-list-tweets/README.md

 Sure.
 I am attempting to keep this widget as simple as possible, but if the change will increase utility more than it will increase complexity, I would consider updating the code.
 Alternatively, you can fork it and submit a pull request.

+__This plugin does not have proper hashtag linking for my language__

+Let me know and I'll fix it for you.
+None of the plugins I have seen have good hashtag linking.
+Perhaps this can be the first.

 Requirements
 ------------